 An Archuleta County Commissioner for 12 years, Formwalt’s volunteer experience also includes the San Juan Resource Conservation and Development Board, Colorado 208 Water Quality Control Board, Colorado State Soil Conservation Board, Colorado Mined Land Reclamation Board, Colorado Abandoned Mine Lands Advisory Council, Colorado Job Training Job Partnership Board and Private Industry Council, Southwest Colorado Workforce Investment Board, Region 9 Economic Development District Board and Governor Romer’s Smart Growth Initiative.

 Currently a rancher with his wife Jessie, Formwalt also serves part time as a commissioner for the Colorado Division of Water Resources.
-With LPEA, he is the Western United representative, chairman of the External Organizations & Issues Committee and serves on the System's Operations & Planning Committee.
+With LPEA, he is the Western United representative.

 Ken Fox, retired from the U.S. Air Force where he held various command and staff positions throughout his career, is an active member of the Archuleta County community.
 A Pagosa Springs resident for more than 23 years, he has applied his experience and talents to agencies ranging from the Archuleta County Airport Authority and Archuleta Board of County Commissioners to the Area Agency on Aging and the Archuleta County District 50 JT School Board.

 He was co-owner and partner of K and K Aviation, Inc., and served as Archuleta County Airport manager.
 Raised in Tucson, Arizona, Fox earned a BA in political science from the University of Arizona and a Masters in aeronautical science from Embry-Riddle Aeronautical University, in addition to his studies with Air Command and Staff College with the USAF.